8puss/8puss/README.md

-## Hello worlds 👋
+## Hello world 👋

 💻 Computer Systems Engineering student | Fullstack ts developer | blockchain developer 🧠

+- Pretty interested in Ethereum core architecture and development.
+I participated doing some research in EPF study group wiki by adding pages such as the JSON-RPC specs and devp2p (PR still open)
-- 🌱 I’m currently learning blockchain enigneering on EVM-based systems.
+- 🌱 The last couple of years I've been involved in blockchain enigneering on EVM-based systems.
 Also, practicing some dApp development using Solidity and its Smart Contracts.
 This also includes all the JS/TS and Python libraries for web3 integration just as Web3.js, ethers.js and web3py.
+- Recently incursioning into web3 security researching using tools such as certora prover and foundry, as well as participating in contest.
 - I have some back-end experience developing, deploying and maintaining servers through Node.js, Express.js, Sequelize (ORM), Passport (auth) in API Rest architecture.
 As front-end developer I have experience on UI dev using Vue or Next.js (React) as js frameworks and Webpack as module bundler.
-- Recently getting into the cybersecurity field!
 - Participated on previous ETH Global hackatons!
-- 👯 I’m looking to collaborate on web development, Web3 and IoT!
+- 👯 I’m looking to collaborate on Web3 projects!
 - 💬 Ask me about blockchain, cybernetics and philosophy

 ## 🎯 Technical skills